ttscoff/bunch/integration/advanced-scripting/sudo.md

 # Running Privileged Tasks (sudo)
 {:.no_toc}

 You can securely store and access passwords, including root passwords, by using built-in macOS tools.
-Using these tools makes it possible to run privileged tasks within a Bunch without having to hardcode your passwords in plain text.
+Using these tools makes it possible to run privileged tasks within a Bunch without having to hard code your passwords in plain text.

 * Table of Contents
 {:toc}